USS Kennebago: United States Navy, 1943–1946

 After an initial shakedown cruise off the west coast, Kennebago departed San Diego on 24 January 1944 for various bases in the Aleutians carrying fuel oil and aviation gasoline.
 She returned to San Diego on 28 February, loaded with fuel, and departed for the Marshall Islands.
 She arrived on 15 April and continued to make fueling runs from Pearl Harbor to the Marshalls.

 After the United States invasion of the Marianas, Kennebago departed the Marshalls on 19 June, and arrived in Saipan on 22 June to refuel ships of the 5th Fleet.
 After continuing refueling operations in the area, she departed Manus on 9 October to rendezvous with Vice Admiral Mitscher's Fast Carrier Task Force, Task Force 38, conducting operations in the Philippine Sea.
 After refueling ships until 23 October, she departed for Ulithi, continuing to refuel ships east of the Philippines until 25 December.
 Next, she would support the landing operations in Lingayen Gulf, fueling ships that were operating as part of the task force.
 She continued on refueling operations in the theater until 6 April 1945, when she would sail for Los Angeles, California, arriving there 24 April.

 After a brief overhaul, Kennebago was again ready for operations in the Western Pacific, departing on 12 June, after brief stops in San Francisco, California, and Pearl Harbor.
-After arriving back at Ulithi on 4 July, she continued refueling ships operating in Japanese waters off Honshū.
+After arriving back at Ulithi on 4 July, she continued refueling ships operating in Japanese waters off Honshu.

 After the Japanese surrender, she operated out of Okinawa until 9 October, when she would steam to Taku, China to support the United States 7th Fleet in support of the Nationalist Chinese troops fighting the Communist Chinese for control of China.
 After returning to Pearl Harbor on 28 December, she returned to Hong Kong on 26 January 1946 and sailed for San Francisco on 17 February.
 Once returning stateside, Kennebago sailed for Boston, Massachusetts on 28 March, arriving 19 April.